 - Pain with intercourse (if sexually active)

-The amount of endometriosis doesn’t always compare to the amount of pain a woman may have.
-For example: Some girls may have a lot of endometriosis and have very little pain, while others who have a small amount of endometriosis have severe pain.
+The amount of endometriosis doesn’t always compare to the amount of pain a person may have.
+For example: Some people may have a lot of endometriosis and have very little pain, while others who have a small amount of endometriosis have severe pain.

 How is endometriosis diagnosed?